jordimas/SoftTransEval-CAT/README.md

 ```

 The output is a FILE.txt with all the detected errors.
-Expect the system to generate a large amount of false postives but the true positives are very useful.
+Expect the system to generate a large amount of false positives but the true positives are very useful.